Creating an Omnichannel Strategy for ABM

 When your audience is everywhere, you need to be too.

 Like the car buyer in our example—who wasn’t searching specifically for car-related information when they came across that first article—B2B buyers don’t just get their information from a single channel or during a targeted search.
 Rather, they frequent a variety of channels and sites throughout the day, both to research solutions and consume other content.
-In fact, B2B buyers now regularly use 10 or more channels to engage with a company before converting—up from 5 in 2018.
+In fact, the number of channels B2B buyers use to engage with a company before converting is now 10, up from 5 in 2018.
 If you’re not on those channels with a consistent message and relevant content, you’re not only missing an opportunity to influence them.
 You’re likely leaving a vacuum that your competitors can easily step into.

 It’s not just channels.
 The number of interactions buyers engage in before buying has climbed from 17 in 2019 to 27 in 2021.
-In an ABM strategy, we’re not talking about a single buyer, but multiple members of the buying team—but 6–10 unique individuals—many of whom have different preferred destinations or watering holes, based on their roles.
+In an ABM strategy, we’re not talking about a single buyer, but multiple members of the buying team—an average of 11 unique individuals—many of whom have different preferred destinations or watering holes, based on their roles.
 Facilitating that research and evaluation process by putting personalized content and messaging in front of your target audiences is the best way to shorten the buying cycle.

 You’ll gain a more complete picture of account activity.

 With touchpoints on every channel, you can gather more intel on how accounts are engaging with your content—and which channels and offers move the needle for the people within those accounts.
 This insight not only helps your sales team understand intent and reach out in a personalized way but can be used to optimize future ABM and broad-based demand gen campaigns.

 5 things that can make or break your omnichannel ABM strategy.

 The reasons for going omnichannel with ABM may be the same as for broad-based demand gen, but there are several ways your approach needs to be different.
 Not surprisingly, these things are all related.